wp-plugins/woocommerce-other-payment-gateway/readme.txt

 == Description ==
 If the customer can't pay with your payment gateways, give him the opportunity to submit the order and send to you a note on payment options he can pay you with.
 The plugin is very simple and effective.
-The more important is it's very easy to setup and use.
+The more important thing is it's very easy to setup and use.

 == Installation ==